-The Large Synoptic Survey Telescope (LSST) is an 8.4-m dedicated survey telescope with a 3.2 Gigapixel camera under construction by the US National Science Foundation and the US Department of Energy.
-Construction of the camera is managed by the SLAC National Accelerator Laboratory, while the LSST observatory is under construction on its mountain-top site at Cerro Pachon, Chile.
-Work toward meeting the LSST science goals is being carried out by the LSST Science Collaborations.
+For the first ten years of operation, Vera C. Rubin Observatory will perform the Rubin Observatory Legacy Survey of Space and Time (LSST) , using the 3.2 Gigapixel Rubin Observatory LSST Camera and the 8.4-m Simonyi Survey Telescope.
+Rubin Observatory is under construction by the US National Science Foundation and the US Department of Energy.
+Construction of the camera is managed by the SLAC National Accelerator Laboratory, while the observatory is under construction on its mountain-top site at Cerro Pachon, Chile.
+Work toward meeting the LSST science goals is being carried out by the Rubin Observatory LSST Science Collaborations.

 LSST DESC is the international science collaboration that will make high accuracy measurements of fundamental cosmological parameters using data from the LSST.